alfonsobries/vue-tailwind-docs/content/theming.md

 ## Format

-The plugin expects an `object` that uses the name of the components in the `keys`.
-Every key should have a child `object` with the `classes` and `variants` keys (the `variants` are optional).
+The plugin expects an `object` that uses the name of the components as the `keys`.
+Every key should have a child `object` with the `classes`, `fixedClasses`, and `variants` keys.
+All the keys are optional.

-The `classes` key attribute expects a single valid CSS class value (in any of the [valid format accepted by vue](https://vuejs.org/v2/guide/class-and-style.html) (usually a string) when the component depends on a single tag (button, inputs, etc.) or an `object` of classes when the components depend on multiple HTML tags.
+When the component depends on a single tag (button, inputs, etc.) the **classes** attribute will expect a CSS class that could be a `string`, an `object` or  an `array` (see the [formats accepted by vue](https://vuejs.org/v2/guide/class-and-style.html))

+For more complex components that depends of multiple tags it expects an `object` of **classes** where every key is the name of the child element.

 Take a look as this example: